BioinfoMachineLearning/MULTICOM3/README.md

 ## Python virtual environment

-Our system is built on top of AlphaFold2/AlphaFold-Multimer, please follow the installation guide here: https://github.com/kalininalab/alphafold_non_docker to install the required python packages to run AlphaFold2/AlphaFold-Multimer, then run the following commands to install the additional packages required in our system.
+Our system is built on top of AlphaFold2/AlphaFold-Multimer, please follow the installation guide here: https://github.com/kalininalab/alphafold_non_docker to install the required python packages to run AlphaFold2/AlphaFold-Multimer first, and then run the following commands to install the additional two packages required by our MULTICOM3 system.

 ```
 conda install tqdm